 - Graham Cracker crumbs: Easy way to make the base of the strawberry lasagna.

-5. Prepare Strawberry Gelatin by adding water (1 cup) and gelatin box powder; and then add 2 cups of the previously made whipped cream along with the chopped strawberries and mix together again until completely combined.
-This is your Strawberry Layer.
+Prepare Gelatin by adding water (1 cup) and gelatin box powder; and then add 2 cups of the previously made whipped cream along with the chopped strawberries and mix together again until completely combined.
+Chill in the bowl for 20 minutes in the fridge.

 CLICK on STARS to REVIEW the RECIPE, then CLICK OK